BenBktech/Ben-BK-minting-DAPP/README.md

 This DApp uses the Hardhat-deploy plugin.

+Rename ./backend/.env.example to ./backend/.env and place the correct information.
+Rename ./frontend/.env.example to ./frontend/.env and place the correct information.

 Launching the local Blockchain and deploying smarts contracts on the local Blockchain:

 ```yarn hardhat node```